Bugmark-Simulator/bugmark_simulation/README.md

 Following are the steps to setup the experiment
-1. Run the script to clean the bugmark excange `~/src/bugmark_simulation/exercise/simulation/script/reset_scr` (Note: This step is not needed if you have setup a clean environment for the first time)
+1. Run the script to clean the bugmark excange `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`
-2. Run the script to set the BugmTime (TODO: specify script)
-3. Run the script to create users  `./bugmark_simulation/exercise/simulation/script/user_gen_scr`
+2. Run the script to create users  `./bugmark_simulation/exercise/simulation/script/user_gen_scr`

-When you run the experiment, you need to make sure the 'background services' are running:
-1. Run the script nightly (TODO: specify script)
+3. Go to the simulation application folder `cd ~/src/bugmark_simulation/exercise/simulation/webapp/`
+4. Start the simulation platform `./run`
+5. On your local machine, browse to `http://<hostname>:4567`
+6. Login to using the admin account.
+Default:
+  - username: admin@bugmark.net
+  - password: bugmark

+From the menu, go to "RESEARCHER CONTROL PANEL".
+1. Configure bots by clicking on "Setup Bot".
+Configuration instructions are provided in the application.
+2. The button "Open Users Admin" displays usernames and passwords for participants.
+  This page allows you as the admin to login as any user for trouble shooting and testing.
+3. Start the Simulation by clicking on the yellow button "Simulation is NOT running"

 ## Simulate user behavior